-Didier Queloz is at the origin of the “exoplanet revolution” in astrophysics when in 1995 during his PhD with his supervisor they announced the first discovery of a giant planet orbiting another star, outside the solar system.
-This seminal discovery has spawned a revolution in astronomy and kick started the field of exoplanet research.
+Didier Queloz is the Jacksonian Professor of Natural Philosophy in the Department of Physics at Cambridge University and a part-time professor at ETH Zurich.
+He initiated the exoplanet revolution in astrophysics when in 1995, during his PhD, he and his supervisor Prof. Michel Mayor announced the first discovery of a giant planet orbiting another star outside the solar system.
+For this achievement, they shared the 2019 Nobel Prize in Physics.
+This seminal and spectacular discovery kicked off the rise of exoplanet research.